The Higgs branch of Heterotic ALE instantons: Introduction

-Of interest to us in this paper will be the LSTs governing Heterotic ALE instantons.
-These are obtained from the so-called ($e$) theory, the 6D $(1,0)$ LST coming from $M$ parallel NS5-branes of the $E_8 \times E_8$ heterotic string, acting as ``small'' instantons for the heterotic gauge group (i.e. these instantons are pointlike -- the curvature of the gauge bundle is concentrated at a point, parametrizing the location of the NS5s in their transverse $\mathbb R^4$).
-The $(e)$ theory contains only tensor multiplets, and is believed to flow to a nontrivial interacting fixed point (the so called rank $M$ E-string SCFT) in the infrared (IR), upon decoupling the little string modes.
-The theories governing Heterotic ALE instantons are close cousins of the $(e)$ theory, obtained placing the parent heterotic string on a $\mathbb{C}^2/\Gamma_G$ orbifold transverse to say $M$ NS5s (with $\Gamma_G$ denoting one of the finite subgroups of $SU(2)$, associated to $G$ via the usual McKay correspondence) \cite{Intriligator:1997dh,Aspinwall:1997ye}.\footnote{\ This work hinges upon earlier results \cite{Aspinwall:1996vc,Intriligator:1997kq,Blum:1997fw,Blum:1997mm}, which are mostly concerned with $M$ NS5s of the $Spin(32)/\mathbb{Z}_2$ heterotic string on $\mathbb{C}^2/\Gamma_G$, i.e. with the $(o)$ LST on the orbifold.} This latter LST is sometimes known as $(e')$ \cite{Gremm:1999hm}, and we will adopt this notation in the following.
-Of course to fully specify the $(e')$ theory one should also give the data of a flat connection at infinity, which in the $E_8 \times E_8$ case is encoded in two group homomorphisms $\mu_{L,R}:\Gamma_G \to E_8$.
-Oftentimes the choice of the trivial embedding is given, in this case the dependence on $\mu_{L,R}$ is omitted.
-In this paper we are interested in the moduli spaces of the $(e')$ LSTs in presence of non-trivial flat connections at infinity.
+Of interest to us will be the LSTs governing heterotic ALE instantons.
+These are obtained from the so-called $(e)$ theory, the 6D $(1,0)$ LST (with eight Poincaré supercharges) coming from $M$ parallel NS5-branes of the $E_8 \times E_8$ heterotic string, acting as ``small'' instantons for the heterotic gauge group.
+(Namely, these instantons are pointlike: the curvature of the gauge bundle is concentrated at a point, parameterizing the location of the NS5s in the transverse $\mathbb{R}^4$ in 10D.)
+The $(e)$ theory contains only tensor multiplets, and is believed to flow to a nontrivial interacting fixed point (the so called rank-$M$ E-string) in the infrared (IR), upon decoupling the little string modes.
+The theories governing heterotic ALE instantons are close cousins of the $(e)$ theory, and are obtained by placing the parent heterotic string on a $\mathbb{C}^2/\Gamma_G$ orbifold transverse to say $M$ NS5s (with $\Gamma_G$ denoting one of the finite subgroups of $SU(2)$, associated to $G$ via the usual McKay correspondence) \cite{Intriligator:1997dh,Aspinwall:1997ye}.\footnote{\ This work hinges upon earlier results \cite{Aspinwall:1996vc,Intriligator:1997kq,Blum:1997fw,Blum:1997mm}, which are mostly concerned with $M$ NS5s of the $Spin(32)/\mathbb{Z}_2$ heterotic string on $\mathbb{C}^2/\Gamma_G$, i.e. with the $(o)$ LST on the orbifold, called $(o')$.} This latter LST is sometimes known as $(e')$ \cite{Gremm:1999hm}, and we will adopt this notation in the following.
+To fully specify the $(e')$ theory one should also provide the data of a flat connection at infinity, which in the $E_8 \times E_8$ case is encoded in two group homomorphisms $\mu_\text{L,R}:\Gamma_G \to E_8$.
+In this paper we are interested in the moduli space of the $(e')$ LSTs in presence of nontrivial flat connections at infinity.